inlets/docs.inlets.dev/docs/uplink/create-tunnels.md

-# Create a tunnel for a customer
+# Create a tunnel

-## Use separate namespaces for your tunnels
+## Create a namespace for the tunnel

-The `inlets` namespace contains the control plane for inlets uplink, so you'll need to create at least one additional namespace for your customer tunnels.
+The `inlets` namespace contains the control plane for inlets uplink and should not be used to host tunnels.

+So you'll need to create at least one additional namespace for your tunnels.

-1. Create a namespace per customer (recommended)
+=== "One namespace per tenant"

     This approach avoids conflicts on names, and gives better isolation between tenants.

     After creating the tunnel, you'll also need to label it `inlets.dev/uplink=1`

     ```bash
+    export NS="tenant1"
-    kubectl create namespace acmeco
+    kubectl create namespace $NS
-    kubectl label --overwrite namespace acmeco "inlets.dev/uplink"=1
+    kubectl label --overwrite namespace $NS "inlets.dev/uplink"=1
     ```

     Then, create a copy of the license secret in the new namespace:

     ```bash
-    export NS="n1"
+    export NS="tenant1"
     export LICENSE=$(kubectl get secret -n inlets inlets-uplink-license -o jsonpath='{.data.license}' | base64 -d)

     kubectl create secret generic \